Authentic Lessons for 21st Century Learning

 40 Minute(s)

-Now, have your students play the third mission of the Perfect Strain DGBL module.
+Move to slide 9.
+Ask students to return to the Perfect Strain game and play the third mission.
 This module is more difficult than the first two, and you can expect it to take at least 30 minutes for them to play through it.

 Evaluate